-I/We request you to kindly register my/our below mentioned email id in the Company's records for sending such communication through e-mail.
+I/We request you to kindly register my/our below mentioned email ID in the Company's records for sending such communication through e-mail.

 SIN

 Name of the Sole / First Shareholder:

-Name of the Joint Shareholders (if any) :
+Name of the Joint Shareholders (if any ):

+·

-No. of shares held :
+No. of shares held ·

-No. of Strates field
+:

-E-mail id for receipt of documents in electronic mode :
+in electronic mode

 Date:

-Place: Signature:
+Place: •

 (Sole/ First Shareholder)

 Contents Page Number

 Directors and Advisors Α

-Notice of the Annual General Meeting B - C
+Notice of the Annual General Meeting B - D

-Chairman's Report D
+Chairman's Report E-F

-Corporate Governance Report E-H
+Corporate Governance Report G - J

 Directors' report 1 - 3

 Directors' declaration 4

 Auditor's independence declaration 5

 Independent auditor's report 6 - 9

 Statement of profit or loss and other comprehensive income 10

 Statement of financial position 11

 Statement of changes in equity 12

 Statement of cash flows 13

-Notes to and forming part of the financial statements 14 - 26
+Notes to and forming part of the financial statements 14 - 27

-Listing requirements of South Pacific Stock Exchange 27 - 29
+Listing requirements of South Pacific Stock Exchange 28 - 30

-Proxy Form 30 - 31
+Proxy Form 31 - 32

-Appointment of Corporate Representative Form 32 - 33
+Appointment of Corporate Representative Form 33 - 34

-Pre-registration Form for AGM / Online Attendance 34